 Finance for Life focuses on the impact of finance beyond financial inclusion.
 By expanding financial solutions in key areas like health, housing, education, and sanitation - as well as enhancing agriculture and small business productivity - it works to improve everyday life for the low-income and underserved populations.
 Finance for Life also measures the impact that finance-oriented interventions have on low-income people’s living conditions.
 Lately we have extended and deepened our work in pay-as-you-go (PAYGo) energy, and financial solutions for refugees; and are building up a body of work in the economics of small retail stores.

 Aiming to transform the lives of 1 million smallholder farmers, especially women and youth, using digital financial services (DFS).View Project

 Concept Testing to explore adoption, scaling and business modelView Project

-The Finance for Life team works to embed this perspective into other expertise areas of BFA to retain focus on the ultimate end goal — to improve the lives of low income people.
-As we consider how to improve an existing financial service, we take into account not only the usual factors such as convenience and user experience, but we also evaluate how a product or service can be better designed to tap into new networks, create new knowledge or empower greater comfort with technology.
-We consider the whole person and not just the financial portfolio when designing an intervention and measuring impact.
+The Finance for Life team works to embed this perspective into other expertise areas of BFA to retain focus on the ultimate end goal – to improve the lives of low-income people.
+As we consider how to improve an existing financial service, we not only take into account the usual factors like convenience and user experience, but we also evaluate how a product or service can be better designed to tap into new networks, create knowledge and even empower greater user comfort with technology.
+We consider the whole person – not simply the financial portfolio – when designing an intervention and measuring impact.

 Finance for Life is a strategy that we embed across all areas of BFA’s work, powered by the belief that though finance may underpin the broad set of challenges that low-income people face, it is not the ultimate goal that people want.
 By offering an integrated set of life solutions that combine finance, payment and information, a broad range of partners can touch and improve their lives.

-Finance for Life also evaluates financial services and the impact they aim to have.
+Finance for Life also evaluates financial services and the impact they strive towards.
 As much as possible, BFA applies practical tech-driven methods for experimentation and evaluation to create insights in a lean and continuous way, both in survey design and implementation.